-There are a number of responses that have been proposed to the mind/body problem although none are fully accepted universally.

-Content for this unit will include investigations into philosophical theories on mind/body, these may include but are not limited to:
+There are a number of responses that have been proposed to the mind/body debate although none are fully accepted universally.
+Content will include investigations into philosophical theories on mind/body:

-- dualist and monist philosophical positions on the mind/body problem - the relative strengths and weaknesses of philosophical positions on the mind/body problem - analysis of thought experiments on qualia and their relevance to the mind/body problem - Cartesian dualism and other forms of dualism that try to avoid the problem of interaction (e.g. contributions from Leibniz, Malebranche, Property Dualists), physicalist evaluation of the problem of interaction (e.g. Ryle's 'ghosts in the machine') - · forms of physicalism - thought experiments and issues of qualia (e.g contributions from Jackson, Chalmers, Nagel) - critique of thought experiments and qualia (such as that proposed by Dennett).
+- Dualist and Monist philosophical positions on the mind/body problem = - the relative strengths and weaknesses of philosophical positions on the mind/body problem - analysis of thought experiments on qualia and their relevance - Cartesian Dualism and other forms that try to avoid the problem of interaction (Leibniz, Malebranche, Property Dualists).
+Physicalist evaluation of the problem of interaction and 'qhosts in the machine' (Ryle et. al) - forms of Physicalism - Thought Experiments and issues of Qualia (Jackson, Chalmers, Nagel); critique of Thought Experiments and Qualia (Dennett).